 As was shown in the section on nano acoustics

-when a laser pulse is incident on a metal structure it leads to heating, and subsequently an acoustic pulse is generated.
+when a laser pulse is incident on a metal structure it leads to rapid heating and cooling, and subsequently an acoustic pulse is generated.
 When this is done on a film of metal a strain pulse will be generated which spreads over the surface in much the same way as the ripples on a pond.
 Each pulse will generate one surface wave, as they are known, and these will travel across the metal surface until they are absorbed by the material.
 The height of these waves above the surface, is small, in fact it is less than the width of an atom, so some very sensitive techniques are required to view the waves.
 To do this an interferometer is used.
 Here instead of one probe pulse we now have two, separated in time by less than a nano second.
 These two pulses hit the same point on the surface and are then recombined to form a single pulse again.
 If no surface wave is present the two pulses combine perfectly and there is no signal.
 However, if a surface wave is present the surface will be at different height for the two pulses, so they will travel slightly different distances, and when they recombine this difference will amount to a small signal.
-Again by using optical and electrical techniques this signal can be observed and when the techniques is applied to image the surface at different points in time a movie of the wave motion can be created.
+Again, by using optical and electrical techniques this signal can be observed and then the techniques are applied to image the surface at different points in space and time to create a reconstruction of the wave motion.

 The origin of this feature is a thinning of the copper plate near the edge.
-As the copper becomes thinner the waves travel at a different speed, leading to the different observed wavelength.
+As the copper becomes thinner the waves travel at different speeds, leading to the different observed wavelengths.
 This effect results in a waveguide effect near the edge.
+Using this technique, it is hence possible to analyse the exact geometries of metal surfaces in exquisite detail, which can be valuable when considering micro and nano engineering.

-An interesting use of this technology is to watch the way surface waves interact with more complex structures.
+As a further interesting use of this technology, it is possible to watch the way surface waves interact with more complex structures.
 The figure, right, shows a simulation of surface waves incident on a set of micron sized triangles.
 The wave arrives as a pulse travelling from left to right.
 As the wave hits the triangles much of its energy is reflected.
 If, however, the experiment is repeated with the wave travelling from right to left the wave propagates through the structure more effectively.
-The image shows the results of simulations but work on real structures has also been conducted and the results show that the devices do work as acoustic rectifiers which could find uses in the filters for mobile phone antennae.
+The image shows the results of simulations but work on real structures has also been conducted and the results show that the devices do work as acoustic rectifiers.
+Whilst appearing to be quite niche surface waves are routinely used in mobile phones when converting acoustic signals, and so greater understanding and control over these waves can have great potential future value.

 Papers relating to this work: